Dog food prices vary pretty significantly.

 - Ultra-Expensive Proteins: Quail, Kangaroo, Emu, Bison

-The rarer the meat protein, the more expensive the food will be!
+The rarer the protein, the more expensive the food will often be.

 In addition to containing more protein, many high-priced dog foods feature higher quality ingredients than budget-priced options.